Gibigbig/CSV-to-MBOX-convertor/README.md

 # To by used by MBTT

 # How to use
+- install pandas ` pip install pandas --break-system-packages`  note you may need to add --break-system-packages to bypass version control
 - copy input file to the same folder as the python file
 - Run the python file
 - enter input CSV filename